digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/bond-lifecycling.rst

 #.
 Lifecycling the bond instrument
 #.
 Settling the instructions

-To follow the script used in this tutorial you can `clone the Daml Finance repository <explore-library>`_ repository.
+To follow the script used in this tutorial you can `clone the Daml Finance repository <https://github.com/digital-asset/daml-finance>`_.
 In particular, the file ``src/test/daml/Daml/Finance/Instrument/Bond/Test/FixedRate.daml`` is the starting point of this tutorial.
 It also refers to some utility functions in ``src/test/daml/Daml/Finance/Instrument/Bond/Test/Util.daml``.